What Is Preeclampsia?

 - Monitoring fluid intake and urine output

 For severe preeclampsia, your doctor may need to deliver your baby right away, even if you're not close to term.
-After delivery, signs and symptoms of preeclampsia should go away within 1 to 6 weeks.
+After delivery, signs and symptoms of preeclampsia should go away within 1 to 6 weeks, but could last longer.